 i think i'm asexual, but what if I'm not sure?

-It's scary to outwardly claim an identity outside of the hetero-norm.
-You might picture yourself relinquishing your straight privilege in trade for a shiny new label.
+It might be scary identifying as non-straight.
 While this label also counts as a membership to a different community, who's to say that's the community you'll fit in with?
 Especially you've never met them!
 Because kinship hasn't been established, you might fear of crashing the party.
 The imposter effect is very real.

 Here's the bottom line: Only you can decide whether the label suits you.
 The Asexual Visibility and Education Network (AVEN) states, "If at any point someone finds the word asexual useful to describe themselves, we encourage them to use it for as long as it makes sense to do so."
 In the meantime, try not to judge yourself for indecision.
-Because asexuality claims the absence of experience, it can be hard to pinpoint.
+Because asexuality claims the absence of experience, it can be difficult to pinpoint.

 No matter which label you choose,

 your resonance with the community is valid